learn-thrive-group

 • Major scales: Six major scales of your choosing (three octaves for C, C#, B, B-flat & D).

-• Two contrasting etudes from Weissenborn: Fifty Advanced Studies or one etude from Milde: Concert Study.
+• Two contrasting etudes from Weissenborn: Fifty Advanced Studies OR one etude from Milde: Concert Study.

 • One or two solos/movements from contrasting periods.